nrabbi/ITCS-4155-Software-Development-Projects/README.md

 ## ITCS 4155 : Software Development Projects

 ### Event Finder
-* An application that allows users to find local events that were otherwise difficult to search for.
+* An application that allows users to find local events that were otherwise difficult to individually search for.

 ### Platform : Android